Being Open — Our Interview Process

 We started the buddy program because we saw how overwhelmed new colleagues often were by the onboarding process.
 Today, everyone at deepset loves being a buddy!
 There’s simply something rewarding about helping other people settle into a role where they can see their potential grow.

 If what you’ve read so far sounds good to you and you feel like joining our crew of NLP enthusiasts and team players, have a look at our open positions.
 Want to learn more about deepset first?
-Check out the Haystack repository on GitHub or join the Slack community.
+Check out the Haystack repository on GitHub or join the Discord community.